abinit/abinit/doc/tutorial/spin.md

  6p   -0.11089  -0.11089  -0.03810  -0.03810  -0.03810  -0.03810
 ```

-Again, the levels are not perfectly degenerate, due to the finite size of the simulation box.
+Again, the levels are not perfectly degenerate, due to the finite size and non spherical shape of the simulation box.
 We can compute the splitting of the levels, and we obtain:

     5d-channel: 0.93353-0.82304=0.11048 Ha